Oops! There were some problems with your form submission:

 Pre-Flight Briefing: We discuss your goals (e.g., instrument scan, landing flare, checklist flows).

-The Flight: You fly your mission wearing the eye-tracking glasses.
-They are lightweight and fit comfortably under your headset.
+Data Capture Flight: You fly your mission wearing the eye-tracking glasses.
+They are lightweight and fit comfortably under your headset, recording your visual attention at 120Hz alongside wide-angle HD video.

 Who Is This For?: Student pilots struggling with scans, instrument students, CFIs wanting to validate their teaching, or seasoned pilots looking to refine efficiency.